-EUA and KVAB organise an event for European and national policy makers, leaders of higher education institutions and Brussels-based stakeholders on the...Read more
+EUA and KVAB organised an event for European and national policy makers, leaders of higher education institutions and Brussels-based stakeholders on the...Read more

-The EUA-CDE Thematic Workshop on doctoral education reform in Europe will reflect on the impact and outcomes of newly implemented practices and institutional...Read more
+The EUA-CDE Thematic Workshop on doctoral education reform in Europe reflected on the impact and outcomes of newly implemented practices and institutional...Read more

-EUA-CDE Focus Group on implementing an ethos of research integrity in doctoral education brings together universities to discuss the current situation in...Read more
+EUA-CDE Focus Group on implementing an ethos of research integrity in doctoral education brought together universities to discuss the current situation in...Read more

 The EUA Council for Doctoral Education (EUA-CDE) was proud to present its 10th annual meeting, titled ‘Doctoral Education and Harnessing Digital...Read more

-The EUA-CDE thematic workshops provides a forum for exchange and discussion between members.
-The tenth edition will focus on ethics and integrity in doctoral...Read more
+The EUA-CDE thematic workshops provide a forum for exchange and discussion between members.
+The tenth edition focused on ethics and integrity in doctoral...Read more